damiso15/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * 6-puts2.c - Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 * 7-puts_half.c - Write a function that prints half of a string, followed by a new line.
 * 8-print_array.c - Write a function that prints n elements of an array of integers, followed by a new line.
+* 9-strcpy.c - Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.

 ## 0-reset_to_98.c  ##
 Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.